TristanWebber/garage_monitor/esp_rs_std/README.md

 }
 ```

 This minimal program will display a message once a second and in all likelihood, will never throw an error.
 This provides a first opportunity to look at some key differences between Rust and C. Examining the return type of some of the functions used in this simple example, observe that `Result<T, E>` is used.
 That is, the functions could return the values we want, or they could return an error as a value.
 As the programmer we are forced to deal with this explicitly, unlike in the previous iterations where we often simply ignore the possibility of certain functions failing.
 In the example above, we have used `unwrap()` as a path of least resistance.
 This means that if an error occurs, the program will panic.
-In this program, if the basic gpio configuration fails, a panic is appropriate but there are better ways to aproach this that become increasingly important as applications become more complex.
+In this program, if the basic gpio configuration fails, a panic is appropriate but there are better ways to approach this that become increasingly important as applications become more complex.
 The `anyhow` crate allows for unhandled errors to be handled at an application-level and logged with additional context, making our debugging cleaner and easier than it could otherwise be.
 We can start using anyhow by adding the crate as a dependency in our `Cargo.toml` file and updating our `main.rs` file as follows:

 #### **`Cargo.toml`**
 ```toml